AgResearch/gbs_prism/doc/beta-binomial-adjustment.md

 There are two complementary ways of adjusting for this effect:

 1. Deduplicate reads from a sequencing lane.
 This process ensures that only one identical read is retained within a given distance.
-Currently deduplication is applied with a distance parameter of 2000 (?check).
 2. Apply a statistical model that allows greater variance (but same mean) as the binomial model.
 One such model is the beta-binomial (BB) model with parameters α and β=α (to ensure the probability of sampling a particular allele is 0.5).

-## QC pipeline
+## gbs_prism QC pipeline
-The QC pipeline is run for each flowcell × species combination.
-Within the GBS QC pipeline there is a step investigating potential BB adjustments.
+The QC pipeline does [KGD Genotyping](https://github.com/AgResearch/KGD) for each flowcell × species combination, and this includes a step investigating potential BB adjustments.
 This is based on there being two lanes of data for each sample, which are assumed independent (in particular, no ExAmp duplicates across the lanes).
-The results from these analyses are reported in InbCompare.png.
+The results from these analyses are reported in teh KGD plot InbCompare.png.

 This plot contains inbreeding estimates calculated four different ways:
 |Label|Description|